Need emergency assistance?

 A no-judgement, anonymous Q&A session with an expert panel designed just for students living in on-campus residences.
 Come and ask questions (or just listen!) as we unpack sex, consent, relationships, and where to get help or advice.

-For students.
-Delivered by FVREE - external.
+For staff.
+Delivered by Our Watch - external.

 • Safer Community module